© Asian Pacific Society of Respirology

 Each figure must be submitted as a separate file and should not be embedded in the manuscript text file.
 All figures must be saved in EPS or TIFF format with a minimum resolution of 300 dpi.
 Figures should be presented at actual size to fit a single column (81 mm width), double column (169 mm width) or intermediate column (118 mm width).
 Each figure and figure file is to be identified clearly with the figure number.

 Research images must not be retouched or altered in any way that may misrepresent information present in the original image.
 The following four basic guidelines for handling image data have been developed by The Rockefeller University Press and are available on the website of the Council of Science Editors: (1) No specific feature within an image may be enhanced, obscured, moved, removed, or introduced; (2) Adjustments of brightness, contrast, or colour balance are acceptable if they are applied to the whole image and as long as they do not obscure, eliminate, or misrepresent any information present in the original; (3) The grouping of images from different parts of the same gel, or from different gels, fields, or exposures must be made explicit by the arrangement of the figure (e.g. dividing lines) and in the text of the figure legend; (4) If the original data cannot be produced by an author, acceptance of the manuscript may be revoked.
 Respirology randomly checks submitted and published papers for image manipulation.
-The original gel or blot images, from which parts have been used in arrangements, should be uploaded as supplementary files to allow composite image assessment.
+The original gel or blot images, from which parts have been used in arrangements, should be uploaded as supporting documents to allow composite image assessment.